 Beaches in Bude offer safe rock pooling, crabbing and sandy explorations for young travellers, making it a popular choice when it comes to where to stay in Cornwall with family.
 Water babes can take surf lessons or the whole family can rent a canoe for an expedition down the Bude Canal.
 For rainier days (alas, we can’t promise suncream weather at all times) the independent Rebel Cinema shows the latest releases and there’s a host of indoor soft play options to keep your offspring overjoyed whilst you read your book in peace.

 Areas to stay in Cornwall don’t come much more quaint than Tintagel: it’s the perfect spot to annoy your offspring with history lessons they didn’t ask for.
-Tell them all about King Arthur, the sea-spanning Tintagel castle and the legends of this epic stretch of coast.
+Tell them all about King Arthur, the sea-spanning Tintagel Castle and the legends of this epic stretch of coast.
 When you’re done with history lessons it’s time to stretch those legs on a beautiful coastal walk.
 Find Merlin’s Cave on the beach or the waterfall at the end of St Nectan’s Glen.

-Legends and tall tales were made here, making this one of the best areas to stay in Cornwall for any story-loving family.
+Legends and tall tales were made here, making Bodmin one of the best areas to stay in Cornwall for any story-loving family.
 Spend your days searching for ghosts, ghouls and proof that the Beast of Bodmin isn’t just a large house cat gone awry.
 Delight in walking the moorland and making your way to its highest peak, delightfully named Brown Willy.
-When you’ve exhausted all conspiracy theories the town is actually tranquil (spoiler: we didn’t see any ghosts) and there are plenty of beautiful apartments, cottages and houses to call home whilst you’re exploring the Cornish coast.
+When you’ve exhausted all conspiracy theories, the town is actually tranquil (spoiler: we didn’t see any ghosts) and there are plenty of beautiful apartments, cottages and houses to call home whilst you’re exploring the Cornish coast.

 Surfing and stag weekends, what a sweet, sweet combination.
 But Newquay isn’t all gnarly waves and ‘I’m tying the knot, buy me a shot’ T-shirts.
 Yes, there is a fair bit of it, but it’s enviable location and action-packed activities also make for a great place when it comes to where to stay in Cornwall with family.
 Surf, coasteering and rockpool adventures can be found on each of the seven beaches.

 Pack your bucket and spade; this spot is the place sandy dreams are made of.
-The views from Sennen Cove are goddamn delicious, as is the selection of eateries in the area, with high-end bars and restaurants next to kid-friendly options.
+The views from Sennen Cove are delicious, as is the selection of eateries in the area, with high-end bars and restaurants next to kid-friendly options.
 When you’ve exhausted the sand and surf, a coastal walk to Land’s End can be completed in 20 minutes - an entrepreneurial family has set up a service where you can pay £10 for a personalised photo of your family next to the signpost.
 Plum Guide tip: don’t.

-too many a few of them, but it also makes a great spot for a Cornish holiday with little ones if you’re blessed to have them.
+It’s not all Rick Stein restaurants and Michelin stars here.
+Padstow also makes a great spot for a Cornish holiday with little ones.
 Alongside the usual beach shenanigans the town has a gem that is sure to be atop of your holiday agenda; the National Lobster Hatchery, complete with a visitors centre and more information than you could ever need.
 Next up: head to Rick’s place(s) to eat one of them.

 So, you've worked out where to stay in Cornwall with family.
 All you need now is a place to stay…and luckily, we can help with that.
 Plum Guide is the official selection of the world's best rental homes.
-Independent home critics vet each each property for quality –from the neighbourhood down to the art on the walls– so your high standards are always met.
+Independent home critics vet each property for quality –from the neighbourhood down to the art on the walls– so your high standards are always met.